chaypaterson/libffwd-cancer-integrator/README.md

   * Survival probabilities for Gillespie algorithm.
 Generate these using Kaplan-Meier plots DONE
-  * Corresponding survival curves from the generating function MOSTLY DONE
+  * Corresponding survival curves from the generating function DONE

-These should both be in CSV format.
+These are both in CSV format, with a layout mirroring Ruibo Zhang et al. 2022.

 Language they should be in:
 ---------------------------